Project X (Ken Carson album)

 Project X is the debut studio album by the American rapper Ken Carson, released on July 23, 2021, by Opium.
 Primarily produced by Star Boy and Outtatown, it is a rage and pop-trap album featuring harmonious synthesizers and melodic, fast-paced flows.
 Its title and cover artwork pay tribute to the Nima Nourizadeh film Project X (2012).
 Project X received mixed reviews from critics, who praised the production but criticized its songwriting as repetitive and derivative.
 It nevertheless proved popular amongst rage music fans and helped solidify Carson's place in the rap music scene.

 Background and release

 In 2019, Ken Carson signed to Playboi Carti's Opium record label.
 The following year, Carson released his first two extended plays, Boy Barbie and Teen X; the latter spawned his first major hit, "Yale".
 He also garnered recognition for his work on "Beno!" from Carti's second album, Whole Lotta Red (2020).
 In 2021, Carson released three further EPs—Lost Files, Teen X: Relapsed, and Lost Files 2—as well as a music video for "Butterfly" (from Teen X) and the single "Patrick Ewing" featuring Lil Tecca.
 On July 11, 2021, Carson announced his debut album, Project X, and released it on July 23.
+Carson recorded the album in one or two weeks at Interscope Studios; "Til I Die" was recorded at the Record Plant in Los Angeles.
 Its title and cover artwork pay tribute to the Nima Nourizadeh film Project X (2012).
 Music videos for "Change", "Rock n Roll", and "Run + Ran" were released thereafter.